How to succeed at your print and packaging interview

 Anyone can list leadership qualities and management strengths.
 Offer concrete examples of how you embodied those qualities and strengths in previous roles.

 Stories enable you to navigate tricky questions such as the classic, “What’s your greatest weakness?” or being asked to describe an experience where you clashed with a superior.
 A saccharine answer will not satisfy.
 Interviewers are looking for an experienced leader with development potential, someone who is able to cope with the inevitable challenges of working life, how you deal with confrontation, whether you can admit accountability and how effectively you process and apply feedback.

 You may also be asked to discuss a project that failed.
 In addition to the above, you’re being evaluated for the degree of responsibility you held, how you made decisions, how you rallied after a mistake was made, what you learned and what you considered your role in the failed project to be.

 End on an uplifting note, confirming that you applied the lessons learned as you moved forward and how the company benefitted.
 Highlight how your strengths complement any challenges facing the company.

 And lastly give an example of what interests you about your specialist area within the print and packaging industry.
 Thread your natural enthusiasm for your work throughout your interview.

 Athena Executive Search specialise in recruiting senior leadership positions in the Print and Packaging sectors across Europe.
+We promise to make our interview with you as enjoyable as possible!
 For access to more articles on industry topics, recruitment and retention strategies, and our upcoming webinar series with industry thought leaders please subscribe here: https://athena50147.activehosted.com/f/1